rwxrob/notes/Performance adventure cycling kit.md

 ## Water

-The one thing I never want to be caught without is water.
-(I've had that happen before.)
-Carrying a filter no matter where I go is _always_ worth it.
-The 500ml bottles are just

 - Katadyn BeFree Tactical 1.0L Water Filter
 - 500ml Elite x2 (or 750 depending on trip)

+I'm never going on any trip where there isn't reliable water resupply.
+Sill, the one thing I never want to be caught without is water, even if a I know a resupply is only an hour away (I've had that happen before.)
+So carrying a filter my fastpacking bag is the default, always.

+The 500ml bottles are just easier to get in and out and more likely to encourage me to use them instead of waiting.
+Plus I'm always carrying less extra water wait when water resupply is relatively reliable.

+## Clothing

 - ClubRide Go-Long shirt x2
 - OrNot Mission shorts x2